Student Services Centre

 As a teaching fellow, my duties are to teach physical chemistry across the undergraduate programs offered by the department.
 More specifically, I am also responsible for the development of teaching material in scientific computing, computational chemistry and computer programming.

-Working in close contact with Prof. John Seddon and Bridge, I am also involved in the development and improvement of the curriculum of the Chemistry with Molecular Physics degree.
+Working in close contact with Prof. John Seddon and Prof Don Craig, I am also involved in the development and improvement of the curriculum of the Chemistry with Molecular Physics degree.